 Tumblr is a very popular microblogging and a social networking website.
 Launched in 2007, it is different from other blogging websites in that Tumblr is ideal for users to create short blogs.
 Small blogs are a compact form of blogging.
 Given the time crunch that everyone seems to have these days, it is seen as a more effective means of communicating with your audience.
 Shorter blog posts have been seen to be better for Search Engine Optimisation (SEO) and ensure that they will be read in their entirety.
+In this article, You can learn through these steps “How to Turn Off Safe Mode on Tumblr”.

 Creating a Tumblr Account